palotas/e34seleniumtraining/VMINSTALL.md

 IMPORTANT: even if prompted, please DO NOT run any updates (i.e. browsers) on the VM.

 # Download the virtual machine
-- Download the virtual machine from: https://s3.amazonaws.com/e34/CAST-Nashville-Selenium-Workshop.ova
+- Download the virtual machine from:
 - Note: the file is 6GB large so depending on your internet connection it may take a while

 # Install Virtual Box and import VM
 -  Install Virtual Box on your laptop (Download from: https://www.virtualbox.org/wiki/Downloads)
 -  Import downloaded VM (ova file) into Virtual Box( File -> Import Appliance )
 -  Adapt VM settings (i.e. RAM, CPU).
 If possible the VM should have 2+ GB in RAM and 2 CPU cores)
--  Start VM in Virtual Box (password: 111111 if prompted)
+-  Start VM in Virtual Box (password: will be sent separately)
 -  After VM has started, open Firefox or Chrome and make sure that VM has connection to the internet